ammar-tanwar/bloglearnbay/posts/top-data-science-certifications-in-2022-exclusive-to-banking-professionals.md

 <b>Course Duration:</b> 17 hrs on-demand video

 ## 5. Learnbay - data science and AI for managers and leaders
 Get cutting-edge industrial leadership training for the domains of Data Science in the finance industry.
 The above courses will not work for the pros already having 7+ years of experience.
 And the occurrence of a data science course that is specially built for this much experienced BFSI pros is very rare.
-Learnbay data science and AI courses for Managers and Leaders to solve this problem.
+Learnbay <a href="https://learnbay.co/data-science-ai-for-managers" target="blank">data science and AI courses</a> for Managers and Leaders to solve this problem.
 Here, you can choose the banking and finance domain as your specialization option.
 Even you get an option for upgrading with a data science course with a job guarantee.
 It ensures a financial analyst course with placement.
 If students do not get a job in 6 months, they can claim their fees back.

 ### Course highlights:
 15+ Real-Time Projects